Our Team | Office of Research | UC Davis School of Medicine

 hkahughes@health.ucdavis.edu

-Heather assists and advises clinical, translational, and basic science investigators in preparing NIH R-series research grants (R01, R21, R03) and mechanisms for research awards from other funding agencies.
-She also assists with writing and preparing strategic and critical grants supporting research or institutional training programs (e.g., T32, K12, R25 mechanisms).
-Hughes was awarded her Ph.D. in immunology at UC Davis and is the author of multiple successfully funded applications and proposals submitted to competitive fellowships, including the NSF Graduate Research Fellowship, the UC Dissertation Year Fellowship, and the Eugene Cota-Robles Fellowship.
+Heather Hughes leads strategic proposal development and coordination of complex institutional training grant submissions.
+She also advises clinical, translational, and basic science investigators in preparing R-series research grants (R01, R21, R03).
+She co-leads the Faculty Development R01 Application Program and R01 Seminar Series with Erica Chédin and Professor Cyndi Schumann.
+Since joining the GFU team in 2022, she has supported several successfully funded institutional training grants, contributing to the strategic positioning of UC Davis School of Medicine research enterprise.
+She was recently recognized with a STAR Award for her contributions to the Clinical and Translational Science Center (CTSC) suite of training grants.
+Hughes received her B.S. in Dietetics from Sacramento State University, where she received several scholarships, including the prestigious Faculty Endowment Award.
+She earned her Ph.D. in immunology at UC Davis where she was awarded multiple competitive fellowships, including the NSF Graduate Research Fellowship, the UC Dissertation Year Fellowship, and the Eugene Cota-Robles Fellowship.
 In addition, she authored multiple NIH diversity supplements and assisted in writing and editing R-series grant proposals and collaborative grants during her graduate and post-doctoral studies.
 She has also published several first-author publications detailing her research on immune dysfunction in neurodevelopmental disorders.
-Hughes received her bachelor of science degree in Dietetics from Sacramento State University, where she received several scholarships, including the prestigious Faculty Endowment Award.